Current Account Mortgages Explained

 There are also several specialist lenders that are not household names and usually only take applications via a broker.

-Even when considering a current account mortgage with a mainstream provider, you’re advised to speak to a broker with whole of market access rather than approach the lender directly.
-The lenders’ brokers are only able to advise on their own products so won’t be able to offer a comparison.
+Even when considering a current account mortgage with a mainstream provider, you should speak to a broker with whole-of-market access rather than approach the lender directly.
+The lenders’ brokers are only able to advise on their products, so they won’t be able to offer a comparison.

 Rates typically start at around 1.54% on a 2-year fixed rate for borrowers with a 40% deposit who match all other eligibility requirements.
 With a 25% deposit, the best rate is around 1.83%.
-As always, the rate offered depends on how closely you match the providers’ risk profile.
+The rate offered depends on how closely you match the providers’ risk profile.

 We're so confident in our service, we guarantee it.